pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

-# VFO and BFO project with a inexpencive radio based on CD2003GP
+# VFO and BFO project test with an inexpencive radio based on CD2003GP

 ## Table of contents